 Reducing Antibiotic Use in Pork

-Wendy’s pork supplier partners have taken proactive steps to protect the efficacy of antibiotics deemed important to humans.
-By abiding by and following the Pork Quality Assurance® Plus program, they’ve all agreed to the following steps:
+Wendy’s pork supplier partners have taken steps to protect the efficacy of antibiotics deemed important to humans by abiding by and following the Pork Quality Assurance® Plus program.

 Further, we are working with progressive suppliers to map, monitor and report on animal medical treatment histories through the Wendy’s Animal Care Standards Program in support of our 2030 goal to eliminate the routine use of medically important antibiotics.